 " When the morning was come, all the chief priests and elders of the people took counsel against Jesus to put him to death: And when they had bound him, they led him away, and delivered him to Pontius Pilate the governor."

-Object Lesson: A piece of rope.
+Object Lesson: A piece of rope or cord.